 Robert Fross and Thomas Fross have played a significant role in partnering with UF Health The Villages® Hospital Auxiliary Foundation to achieve its mission.

-They were personally touched by the effects of cancer when their wife/sister-in-law died at a very young age from the terrible disease.
-As they became a room naming sponsor to honor Amy and all others touched by breast cancer they remarked, "The Villages® Regional Hospital's commitment to providing the very best level of care in Central Florida will undoubtedly affect the lives of almost all of our clients.
+They were personally touched by the effects of cancer when a family member died at a very young age from the terrible disease.
+As they became room naming sponsors to honor all of those who have been touched by breast cancer they remarked, "UF Health The Villages® Hospital's commitment to providing the very best level of care in Central Florida will undoubtedly affect the lives of almost all of our clients.
 The Auxiliary Foundation's strong focus in raising funds for this wonderful hospital is truly contagious.
 Since we know that 100% of the money donated stays right here in our community helping our own residents we think every business and organization should consider partnering with the Foundation."

-"The Villages® Homeownwer's Association decided to become a partner with the TVRH Auxiliary Foundation because we recognized the wonderful contribution they make to our community and specifically to the Hospital" said Fred Briggs, President of VHA.
+The VHA decided to become a room naming sponsor because they recognized the wonderful contribution the Foundation makes to our community and specifically to the hospital.

 Gloria says, "At the hospital there is a need for volunteers.
 The volunteers really work; they are not just for show.
 George and I put in a lot of hours, but we do it because we want to—not because we have to, and that makes a big difference."